 Do you really need that farmhouse sink in the kitchen in order to be happy with your home choice?
 Would a two-car garage be a convenience or a necessity?
 Could the man cave of your dreams be a future renovation project instead of a make or break now?

 Begin your home buying process by getting pre-qualified for your mortgage.
 This allows you to know your budget before you fall in love with a home that is way outside of it.
+If you have a budget to stick to, you can find decor for your house for sale in classified ads, instead of breaking the bank going to home decor shops that can be very expensive, checking out sites such as LeoList can help you find what you are searching for without draining your finances for your new home!
 The next step is to list all the features of a home that you would like, and to organize them as follows:

 - ‘Must-Haves’ – if this property does not have these items, then it shouldn’t even be considered. (ex: distance from work or family, number of bedrooms/bathrooms)